nicofretti/DataGenFlow/.github/pull_request_template.md

 - [ ] Comments explain "why" not "what"
 - [ ] Documentation updated (if needed)
 - [ ] No debug code or console statements
+- [ ] Copilot review run and addressed
 - [ ] `make format` passes
 - [ ] `make lint` passes
 - [ ] `make typecheck` passes